tonib/multihead-rnn-classifier/doc/README.md

                                 // Defaults to zero "DatasetCache": false,        // If true, dataset will be cached in "model/cache" directory.
 It will give bette performance
                                 // for small datasets.
 Cannot be set if "MaxBatchesPerEpoch" is set.
-Defaults to false "MaxEpochs":32                // Maximum number of epochs to train.
+Defaults to false "MaxEpochs":32,               // Maximum number of epochs to train.
 Defaults to 10.
-}
+  "CsvCycleLength": 16          // Number of CSV files to feed in parallel to the model train }
 ```